Red Specter FORGE

 Disclaimer

-Red Specter Forge is designed for authorised security testing, research, and educational purposes only.
-You must have explicit written permission from the system owner before running any Forge tool against a target.
+Red Specter FORGE is designed for authorised security testing, research, and educational purposes only.
+You must have explicit written permission from the system owner before running any FORGE tool against a target.
 Unauthorised use may violate the Computer Misuse Act 1990 (UK), the Computer Fraud and Abuse Act (US), or equivalent legislation in your jurisdiction.
 The authors accept no liability for misuse.